DiasDevils/PythonVproject/README.md

 ![Settings One](set1.png)
 ![Settings Two](set2.png)

-I had to make sure to enter all the environemt variables that were not present in the documentation of code institute.
+I had to make sure to enter all the environment variables that were not present in the documentation of code institute.
 Other fields were needed.
-This knowledge could only be acquired through troubleshooting and googling or using open AI to learn what was wrong and how to over come it.
+This knowledge could only be acquired through troubleshooting and googling or using open AI to learn what was wrong and how to overcome it.
 ![alt text](envvariable.png)

 The creds file instructions was followed and entered on render.
 ![alt text](credsfile.png)

 After many fails the deployment finally succeeded as per screenshots.
 Logs were available where I could see the progress of the deployment.
-Clearing cache and deployment in the menu was a button i pressed many times.
+Clearing cache and deployment in the menu was a button I pressed many times.
 ![alt text](deployment.png)

-Sucessful deployment on render.com
+Successful deployment on render.com
 ![alt text](deployedgreen.png)

 #### Guidelines followed:
-- Cloned template as per Code Institure request and used for project as instructed
+- Cloned template as per Code Institute  request and used for project as instructed
 - Code placed in the `run.py` file
 - Dependencies placed in the `requirements.txt` file
 - Added to the `requirements.txt` file as required per project
 - Did not edit any other files or code may not have deployed properly
 - Edited code to deploy on render
-- Ignored too long error E501 as deployed on Render not Hiroku
+- Ignored too long error E501

 #### Issues on deployment
 Encountered many issues on the render app but was able to figure it out eventually.
-Used the documentation given by student services but not all the inforamtion was in the instructions.
+Used the documentation given by student services but not all the information was in the instructions.
-Figured out other environmental varaibles had to be introduced through a lot of troubleshooting but I also used the help acquired for the Love Sandwiches run through and was able to apply the knowledge acquired there to this project.
+Figured out other environmental variables had to be introduced through a lot of troubleshooting but I also used the help acquired for the Love Sandwiches run through and was able to apply the knowledge acquired there to this project.

 #### Connecting GCP/API
 To had the API connectivity instructions and I followed those from previously learned material.
-Used the Goodle Drive API and Google Shees API.
+Used the Google Drive API and Google Sheets API.
-Went to the google platform and connected while using the google sheets and the goodle drive api services with created credentials.
+Went to the google platform and connected while using the google sheets and the goodge drive api services with created credentials.
 ![API connection](api.png)

 ## Credits